Seán Dublin Bay Rockall Loftus: Political career

 In the following years Loftus changed his name by deed poll several times more, to "Seán Dublin Bay Loftus", "Seán Dublin Bay Rockall Loftus" (as part of a campaign to press the Irish Government to make a territorial claim to the Rockall islet 424 km off the coast of County Donegal) and "Seán Alderman Dublin Bay Rockall Loftus", among others.
-It was under this last name that he was finally elected to the 22nd Dáil for the Dublin North-East constituency at the 1981 general election.
-This Dáil was short-lived, however, and he himself contributed to the end of his Dáil career when he voted against John Bruton's 1982 budget.
+It was under this last name that he was elected to the 22nd Dáil for the Dublin North-East constituency at the 1981 general election.
+This Dáil was short-lived, however, and he himself contributed to the end of his Dáil career when he voted against John Bruton's budget in January 1982.
 During the early 1980s, Loftus supported the Anti H-Block movement and opposed attempts by Taoiseach Garret FitzGerald to liberalise Irish laws, suggesting FitzGerald was attempting "to dechristianise the people's constitution".
 At the February 1982 general election he stood in two constituencies, Dublin North-East and Dublin North-Central, but failed to win a seat in either.

 Loftus continued to contest Dáil and European Parliament elections until 1997.
 He remained on Dublin City Council, and served as Lord Mayor of Dublin from 1995 to 1996.

 Loftus remained active as a member and honorary legal advisor of Dublin Bay Watch, and led opposition to the 2002 application by the Dublin Port Company to fill in 52 acre of Dublin Bay.
 The application was rejected in June 2010 by the planning board, An Bord Pleanála, while Loftus was in hospital, having undergone brain surgery.
 Local councillor Gerry Breen said its rejection was a "fitting tribute" to Loftus.